Update theme

 }

-But if you want to build a proper design system with all your own typography, colors, and dimensions then you will find more informations on .
+But if you want to build a proper design system with all your own typography, colors, and dimensions then you will find more informations on this page.